TysonMN/tysonmn.github.io/README.md

 ### [utterances](https://utteranc.es/)

 Support for comments on posts is powered by utterances.
 The comments are stored in post-specific issues in this GitHub repo.
 Anyone with a GitHub account can add a comment.
 If you authorize the utterances bot to post on your behalf, then you can add a comment directly from the post.
-Otherwise, you can simply navigate from the post to the backing issue using the provided link and post there yourself.
+Otherwise, you can simply navigate from the post to the backing issue using the link provided above the first comment and post there yourself.

 ### GitHub